On the ramification of modular parametrizations at the cusps: Numerical investigations

 \section{Numerical investigations}

 We now report on the computations which led to Theorem \ref{main result}.
-For all elliptic curves of conductor $\leq 2000$, we computed the ramifications indices of the modular parametrizations at all cusps using Pari/GP \cite{pari250}.
-Since we have no theoretical formula for the ramification index at a cusp in general, we just compared numerically $\log |f|$ and $\log |q|$ in the neighborhood of the given cusp.
-This method is of course not rigorous, but it gives good results in practice.
+For all elliptic curves of conductor $\leq 2000$, we computed all the ramification indices at the cusps of the modular parametrizations using \textsc{Pari/GP} \cite{pari250}.
+Since we have no theoretical formula for the ramification index in general, we just compared numerically $\log |f_E|$ and $\log |q|$ in the neighborhood of the given cusp.
+This method is not rigorous, but it gives good results in practice.
 We ended up with a list of 745 isogeny classes of elliptic curves for which the modular parametrization seemed to ramify at some cusp.
-We then observed and checked, with the help of Magma \cite{magma}, that for each curve in this list, the associated newform was not minimal by twist.
+We then observed and checked, with the help of \textsc{Magma} \cite{magma}, that for each curve in this list, the associated newform was not minimal by twist.

-In Table 1 below, we give all instances of ramified cusps for elliptic curves of conductor $\leq 200$.
-We restrict to the cusps $\frac1d$ with $d^2|N$.
-In the last column, we indicate the minimal twist of the newform.
-Note that this minimal twist need not have trivial character.
+In Table 1 below, we give all instances of ramified cusps for elliptic curves of conductor $\leq 200$ (we restrict to the cusps $[\frac1d]$ with $d^2|N$).
+In the last column, we indicate a minimal twist for the newform (it need not be unique, for example $96a$ has quadratic twist $96b$).
+Furthermore, a minimal twist need not have trivial character.
 For example, the minimal twist of $162b$ and $162c$ is a newform of level 18 and non-trivial character, which we just denote by ``18''.

 Note also that being minimal by twist is far from being a necessary condition in order for the modular parametrization to be unramified at the cusps.
 For example, the isogeny class $45a$, which is a twist of $15a$, has a modular parametrization which is unramified at the cusps.